 3. Determine if the company is a good fit

 Establishing the right fit for an outsourced accounting service is undoubtedly one of the most important factors when choosing a firm.
-Making sure your operational and financial objectives align with how an accounting organization handles business, is key to success.
-For example, a few important aspects to consider are the following:
+Making sure your operational and financial objectives align with how an accounting organization handles business is key to success.
+For example, a few essential aspects to consider are the following:

 - Does the accounting service possess the experience necessary to understand my core issues and goals?

-- Can the service help to establish distinct roles and responsibilities for my team?
+- Can the service help establish distinct roles and responsibilities for my team?

 - Will the service offer a collaborative approach between our businesses?

-- Does the accounting service provide the level of engagement and support that’s needed for my business?
+- Does the accounting service provide the level of engagement and support needed for my business?

 Setting your team up for success by providing them with the proper tools is the only way for your business to grow.